 Mailchimp

-Mailchimp still has clout—it’s free for 500 contacts and $13/month to upgrade.
+Mailchimp still has clout—it’s free for 500 contacts and offers a fixed monthly upgrade fee.
 Its AI content tools and 300+ integrations keep it flexible, but costs spike as your list grows.
-It’s ideal for newbies, less so for those pinching pennies.
+It’s ideal for newbies less so for those pinching pennies.

 Klaviyo

-Klaviyo is all about online sales, with segmentation and automation that hit hard.
-Starts at $20/month for 500 contacts, and it’s Shopify sync is gold.
-Takes some getting used to, though.
+Klaviyo is all about online sales, with segmentation and automation that deliver a powerful impact.
+The company starts charging for 500 contacts and above, and its Shopify sync is included.
+It takes some getting used to, though.

 ActiveCampaign

 ActiveCampaign’s automation game is strong.
-With CRM included, it offers drip campaigns, lead scoring, and more, starting at $15/month for 500 contacts.
+With CRM included, it offers drip campaigns, lead scoring, and more.
 It’s not the prettiest, but it delivers.

 Sender